Screamin' Jay Hawkins: Early career

-In 1951, Screamin’ Jay Hawkins began his career performing vocals and keyboards for Philadelphia guitarist Tiny Grimes, and was subsequently featured on some of Grimes' recordings.
+In 1951, Screamin’ Jay Hawkins began his career performing vocals and keyboards for Philadelphia guitarist Tiny Grimes, and was subsequently featured on some of Grimes's recordings.
 When Hawkins later went solo, his first single “Why Did You Waste My Time” was performed with accompaniment from Grimes’ band.
 In 1956, Hawkins signed with OKeh Records.
 When Hawkins became a solo performer, he often performed in a stylish wardrobe of leopard skins, red leather, and wild hats.